-Heigh ho!
-We have some hoppin' news!
-As of April 18, 2022, traditional Disney character meet and greets have started to return!
+Heigh-ho!
 No matter how old you are, you'll never get tired of hugging your favorite Disney characters in the parks.
-The trick is knowing where to find them, especially since things can change rapidly at Disneyland.
-We don't expect all character interactions to change overnight, but we do have Lily here telling us which characters she can't wait to squeeze next!
+The trick is knowing where to find them, especially since things can change all the time at Disneyland.

 The great thing about Disneyland is that characters unexpectedly appear, and that is pure Disney magic.
 They do, however, tend to frequent their favorite spots in the parks.
 If you know where characters might be, you can increase the likelihood of meeting your favorite Disneyland characters on your next trip!
 We'll go over the places you should look when meeting characters at Disneyland and Disney California Adventure so you do not miss out.

 Be sure to keep an eye out for characters at Disneyland at all times.
-We are still being surprised by characters when we least expect to see them!
+We are still surprised by characters when we least expect to see them!
 If you hang out in the stretch between Pixie Hollow and "It's a small world," you'll run into all kinds of characters from princesses to pirates to Alice and The Mad Hatter, villains and so many more!
-We recently caught Mary Poppins and the Pearly Band riding by on King Arthur Carrousel.
-We love seeing a ton of characters in the Mickey and Friends Cavalcade.
-Our post on how to spot unscheduled Disneyland character cavalcades & performances will help you find more of those frogciting character appearances.

-If you like to plan your character visits, you can once again view general times and locations in the Disneyland app.
+If you like to plan your character visits, you can sometimes view general times and locations in the Disneyland app.
 You can go to the teardrop on the bottom of the app screen to pull up the park map, and at the top pull-down menu, select "Characters."
+The selection in the app is more limited than in reality though.
 The Mickey icons on the map will show you character locations.
-You can tap them to see who is there and the time range!
+You can tap them to see who is there and the time range.
 This does not cover all the characters and their locations, but it's a good start!
 You can type "meet" into the app and it will pull up some popular character groups you can meet.

-Unlike at Disney World, you cannot use Genie+ to skip the lines to meet characters.
+Unlike at Disney World, you cannot use Lightning Lane to skip the lines to meet characters.
 You'll have to hop in line or ask a traveling character for a photo.
-The lines to meet characters at Disneyland are, for the most, part much shorter that at Disney World.
+The lines to meet characters at Disneyland are, for the most, part much shorter than at Disney World.
+For characters that walk around, they don't allow lines to form, but you can walk with them or ask them for a photo.
+Remember that characters in full costume, such as Goofy or Pluto, can only see right in front of them.
+Speak clearly and be where they can see you if you'd like them to take a photo with you.

 If you are going all the way to Disneyland, you can’t get by without meeting the big cheese himself: M-I-C-K-E-Y M-O-U-S-E!
 Mickey and his friends Minnie, Goofy, Pluto, Donald, Daisy, Chip 'n' Dale are often at the top of everyone’s must-see list.
 You can find these classic characters at both Disneyland Park and Disney California Adventure Park.